1996–97 United States network television schedule

 Repeat airings or same-day rebroadcasts are indicated by (R).

 All times are U.S. Eastern and Pacific Time (except for some live sports or events).
 Subtract one hour for Central, Mountain, Alaska and Hawaii–Aleutian times.

 All sporting events air live in all time zones in U.S. Eastern time, with local and/or late-night programming (including Fox affiliates during the 10 p.m.
 ET/PT hour) by affiliates after game completion.

+The WB expanded three nights a week with the new Monday Night lineup for the first time from fall 1996.